10 Common Leadership Styles That You Should Know About

 Leadership responsibilities are delegated and shared, therefore this style often results in workers feeling a greater sense of job satisfaction because they are contributing to the direction of the organization.
 There is also a greater pool of creativity and knowledge to draw upon with group involvement.

-However, decision making can be slow, so this style does not suit organizations where quick responses from management are vital.
-Disputes and factionalism can arise, plus communication processes can become clogged, when everybody wants their opinion to be listened to.
+Decision making can be slow, so this style does not suit organizations where quick responses from management are vital.
+Disputes and factionalism can arise under democratic leadership, plus communication processes can become clogged, when everybody wants their opinion to be listened to.

 Transformational leaders "transform" a work environment by pushing workers beyond their comfort zones.
 They expect the best from their employees and lead by example.